OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/03-fading-led.md

 import time
 import os

+# specify sleep duration to be used in the program
-sleepTime = 0.1   # sleep for a tenth of a second
+sleepTime = 0.1

+# define other program parameters
 brightnessIncrement  = 2
 dutyCycle = 0

+# create a PWM signal using the fast-gpio system utility
 def pwmLed(pin, frequency, dutyCyclePercentage):
+	# create a string to hold our command line code,assign the function arguments to fast-gpio command arguments
-    command = "fast-gpio pwm %d %d %d" % (pin, frequency, dutyCyclePercentage) #Assign the arguments to the correct positions in the fast-gpio command os.system(command) # Send the command to the command line
+    command = "fast-gpio pwm %d %d %d" % (pin, frequency, dutyCyclePercentage)

-## Infinite Loop Main Code
+	# execute the command using the OS
+	os.system(command)

+# infinite loop - runs main program code continuously
 while 1:
-    dutyCycle=dutyCycle+brightnessIncrement # Increment or decrement the duty cycle by the brightnessIncrement
+	# Increment the duty cycle by the brightnessIncrement
+    dutyCycle=dutyCycle+brightnessIncrement

-    pwmLed(0, 50, dutyCycle) # Assign GPIO 0 to the pwm duty cycle value
+	# Assign GPIO 0 to the pwm duty cycle value
+    pwmLed(0, 50, dutyCycle)

     # flip the value variable
     if (dutyCycle <= 0) or (dutyCycle >= 100):
-        brightnessIncrement = -brightnessIncrement # Reverse direction at 0, and 100
+		# Reverse direction at 0, and 100

-    time.sleep(sleepTime)    # sleep for a tenth of a second
+        brightnessIncrement = -brightnessIncrement

+	# make the program pause
+    time.sleep(sleepTime)
 ```

 <!-- TODO: FUTURE: Write using the Omega's PWM pins -->